From Blender to Browser in Under 3MB

 Blender Export Settings

-The Blender glTF exporter has settings that significantly affect file quality and size.
+The Blender glTF exporter has a handful of settings that decide your starting file quality and size.
+Get them right and the optimisation step does less work.

 Export Configuration